 This chapter describes the procedure to discover and monitor a Coherence cluster using Oracle Enterprise Manager Cloud Control 12c.
 The following sections are covered in this chapter:

 Oracle Coherence is an in-memory data-grid and distributed caching solution.
-It is composed of many individual nodes or JVMs which work together to provide highly reliable and high speed virtual caching.
+It is composed of many individual nodes or java processes which work together to provide highly reliable and high speed virtual caching.

 Nodes and caches can be proactively monitored by the Incident Management feature.
 You can create a monitoring template by pre-populating the monitoring template with metrics for a Coherence target.
 You can export and import monitoring templates to share monitoring settings between different Enterprise Manager deployments.

 Metric Extensions are the next generation of User-Defined Metrics, which enable you to extend Enterprise Manager to monitor conditions specific to the enterprise's environment by creating new metrics for any target type.
-The inclusion of Metric Extensions as part of the exported or imported monitoring template provides an easy way to share many Metric Extensions at a time between Enterprise Manager deployments.
+By including metric extensions in export or imported monitoring templates, multiple metric extensions can be easily shared at the same time between Enterprise Manager deployments.

 You can correlate cluster nodes with the underlying hosts to determine CPU and memory utilization on those hosts in order to make better decisions for scaling your clusters.
 You can see the association of the caches, nodes, hosts and also Oracle WebLogic targets using Coherence*Web applications.

 Highly customizable performance views for monitoring performance charts and trends are available.
 You can overlay metrics for multiple nodes or caches in the same or different cluster for detail analysis to provide detailed visibility at the desired level.
 The drill down views allows you to determine the root cause of performance problems or simply identify performance trends in the Coherence Cluster.